tumbleweed-cdc/tumbleweed-cdc.github.io/docs/problem_domain.md

 ## 2.4 The Outbox Pattern

-The outbox pattern ensures “at-least-once” message delivery by allowing for a single transactional write.
+The outbox pattern ensures “at-least-once” message delivery by allowing for a single transactional write [^8].
 Transactions in a database allow multiple actions to be carried out as a single logical operation.
 When using the transactional outbox pattern, database changes are recorded locally to a specially created “outbox” table within the same transaction as the original operation.
 External processes then monitor the database for changes to the outbox table, then create and propagate event records of those changes to downstream microservices accordingly.

 <figure>
   <img src="/img/outbox_pattern.png" className="Outbox Pattern" alt="Outbox Pattern" width="80%"/>
   <figcaption>Figure 5: The outbox pattern.</figcaption>
 </figure>

-Outbox table schemas can vary but typically include the following columns:
+Outbox table schemas can vary but typically include the following columns [^4]:
 - `id`: A unique identifier for each outbox event which can be used by a messaging system for duplicate detection.
 - `aggregatetype`: An event descriptor, often called a topic, which can be used for categorized routing of event records via a messaging system.
 For example, In an order propagating service, a change to an orders database might have the aggregate type of “orders”.
 - `type`: An event category sub-type, e.g. “order_created” which can be used by an event stream processing framework and/or consumer microservices for filtering purposes or triggering various actions.
 - `payload`: A JSONB object that contains the actual data of the event, e.g. the row-level data change to the orders database.
 - `aggregateid`: An event key which is the ID of the payload and is used for correct ordering of event records in a messaging system.

-The outbox pattern is not only an effective solution to the dual-write problem via a single database transaction, but also includes additional safe-guards for database schemas.
+The outbox pattern is not only an effective solution to the dual-write problem via a single database transaction, but also includes additional safe-guards for database schemas [^10].
 Since the event record propagation of this pattern relies solely on the structure of the outbox and changes to that table, the entirety of the database schema is never fully exposed to a single endpoint.
 Each event record contains only the latest insert into the outbox table and these records are only routed to the consumers that require that specific data.

-Additionally, as long as the outbox table structure itself remains consistent and insertions are properly handled in the producer service’s code, changes can be made to the service’s database schema without breaking the connection to consumer services or the stream processor.
-For example, columns in an orders table could be deleted or altered, but as long as the rows continued to be added as the payload to the outbox table, propagated events can still be handled without issue.
+Additionally, as long as the outbox table structure itself remains consistent and insertions are properly handled in the producer service’s code, changes can be made to the service’s database schema without breaking the connection to consumer services or the stream processor [^10].
+For example, columns in an orders table could be deleted or altered, but as long as the rows continue to be added as the payload to the outbox table, propagated events can still be handled without issue.
 Without this pattern, If we were propagating event records based on the changes to every table, consumers would be required to maintain knowledge of table schemas and have to update their code accordingly for any changes.
 As discussed previously, such coupling of consumers and producers is problematic in distributed systems, leading to less resiliency.
 Any database schema changes would likely lead to breaking changes across the propagation system.

-:::note Drawbacks of the outbox pattern
+:::note A drawback of the outbox pattern
 The outbox pattern comes with its own potential drawbacks.
-Source services now have to write additional statements to insert data to an outbox table, which could have an impact on latency and throughput.
+The most notable being that source services now have to write additional statements to insert data to an outbox table, which could have an impact on latency and throughput.
 In most situations, this likely wouldn’t be noticeable, but may be something to consider if your application is processing large volumes of data.
-There is also a risk of losing messages or accumulating excess data if the outbox table is not properly managed.
 :::

 ### 2.4.1 Implementing the Outbox: Polling vs. CDC
 There are two primary methods for implementing the outbox pattern: Polling and Change Data Capture (CDC).
 Both methods require creating an outbox table and performing transactional writes to it, along with writes to the other tables that need to be tracked.
 Both methods also allow for data changes to be passed to a stream processing system or message broker.
 The difference lies in how the data changes are monitored and propagated to the rest of the system.

 When using polling to implement the outbox pattern, background processes query the outbox table for new inserts at a defined interval.
 When updates are found, outbox entries are marked as processed to avoid duplicate messaging.
 In such a scenario, the outbox table would need an additional “processed_at” column.
-These processes will also need error handling and retry logic for when communication with the outbox table fails, ensuring ‘at-least-once’ delivery[^8].
+These processes will also need error handling and retry logic for when communication with the outbox table fails, ensuring ‘at-least-once’ delivery.
 However, this approach can be resource-intensive and add additional load to the database.
-It can also be difficult to determine the correct polling interval, particularly in high throughput data systems where near-real time information is important[^9].
+It can also be difficult to determine the correct polling interval, particularly in high throughput data systems where near-real time information is important [^9].
 Perhaps most importantly, this approach can lead to data inconsistency due to missed messages or the inability to guarantee message ordering.
-If multiple transactions occur in parallel, entry into the outbox table may not be in the same order as the commits[^10].
+If multiple transactions occur in parallel, entry into the outbox table may not be in the same order as the commits [^10].

 As we will explore in the following section, a simpler, more efficient, and intuitive approach is the implementation of this pattern via log-based Change Data Capture.